Knowledge Base

 The main thread parses HTML, executes JavaScript, and renders pages.
 Excessive work on the main thread, such as styling, layout, and heavy script execution, can block user interactions, leading to a poor experience.

-1. Reduce Requests: Combine and compress files to reduce download times.
+1. Reduce Requests: Combine and compress files to minimize the number of HTTP requests.
+This reduces download times and enhances page load speed.

 Minimizing the work required on the main thread ensures that the browser can respond more quickly to user inputs.
 It makes the page more interactive sooner & significantly enhances the user experience by ensuring smoother scrolling & faster execution of interactive functionalities.